With Treatment

 Services provided:

-Colonial Behavioral Health Child And Adolescent Services is a residential treatment center in Williamsburg, Virginia that is situated in the 23185 zip code.
-Colonial Behavioral Health Child And Adolescent Services offers residential substance use treatment and inpatient treatment for co-occurring mental health and substance use disorders.
-It offers motivational incentives, counseling for substance abuse and anger management.
+Colonial Behavioral Health Child And Adolescent Services is an inpatient rehab facility in Williamsburg, Virginia that is located in the 23185 zip code.
+Colonial Behavioral Health Child And Adolescent Services provides residential substance abuse treatment and inpatient dual diagnosis treatment.
+It provides motivational incentives, motivational interviewing and CBT.

 Address: 921 Capital Landing Road, Williamsburg, VA 23185 in James City County